-*- coding: utf-8 -*-

 Scores pairs of records.
 Returns pairs of tuples of records id and

-associated probabilites that the pair of records are match
+associated probabilities that the pair of records are match

 Args: